Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Of course I’ll get out of the city, I thought to myself.
 I travel for a living!

-Then April came and to my great shock, I went a full month without leaving New York.
+Then April came and to my great shock, I went a full month without leaving New York City.
 Hell, I didn’t believe it until I looked back over the month and double-checked my photos!
+It was officially time to plan a trip to Hudson, New York.

 I started researching getaways from New York after moving to the city earlier this year.
 One that consistently piqued my interest was Hudson, New York, and within a few clicks of the mouse, I booked myself a three-night solo getaway in June.